realcletusola/django_fileshare/README.md

 		Clone the repository.
 		Install the required dependencies.
 		Configure the database and environment variables.
-		Run the migrations and start the development server.
+		Run the migrations and start the development server with "uvicorn fileshare.asgi:application --reload".